481883

 Operating margin is a key measure of profitability.
 Think of it as net income–the bottom line–excluding the impact of taxes and interest on debt, which are less connected to business fundamentals.

-Over the next 12 months, Wall Street expects European Wax Center to become more profitable.
-Analysts are expecting the company’s LTM operating margin of 20.3% to rise to 23.7%.
+Over the next 12 months, Wall Street expects European Wax Center to maintain its LTM operating margin of 22.8%.

 EPS

-Analyzing revenue trends tells us about a company's historical growth, but earnings per share (EPS) growth points to the profitability and efficiency of that growth–for example, a company could inflate sales through excessive spending on advertising and promotions.
+Analyzing long-term revenue trends tells us about a company's historical growth, but the long-term change in its earnings per share (EPS) points to the profitability and efficiency of that growth–for example, a company could inflate its sales through excessive spending on advertising and promotions.
 European Wax Center EPS (GAAP)

-Over the last two years, European Wax Center cut its earnings losses and improved its EPS by 90.2% each year.
+Over the last four years, European Wax Center cut its earnings losses and improved its EPS by 31.6% each year.
+This performance is materially higher than its 10.4% annualized revenue growth over the same period.
+Let's dig into why.

-In Q4, European Wax Center reported EPS at $0.07, up from $0.02 in the same quarter a year ago.
-This print beat analysts' estimates by 75.5%.
-Over the next 12 months, Wall Street expects European Wax Center to grow its earnings.
-Analysts are projecting its LTM EPS of $0.20 to climb by 85% to $0.36.
+In Q1, European Wax Center reported EPS at $0.08, up from negative $0.02 in the same quarter last year.
+This print easily cleared analysts' estimates, and shareholders should be content with the results.
+Over the next 12 months, Wall Street expects European Wax Center to perform poorly.
+Analysts are projecting its LTM EPS of $0.29 to shrink to break even.

 Cash Is King